 This document describes how Resource ReserVation Protocol (RSVP) PathErr Messages may be used to trigger rerouting of Multi-Protocol Label Switching (MPLS) and Generalized MPLS (GMPLS) Traffic Engineering (TE) Label Switched Paths (LSPs) without first removing LSP state or resources.
-Such LSP rerouting may desirable in a number of cases including, for example, soft-preemption and graceful shutdown.
-This document describes the usage of existing Standards Track mechanisms and defines no new formats or mechanisms.
-It relies on mechanisms already defined as part of RSVP-TE and simply describes a sequence of actions to be executed.
+Such LSP rerouting may be desirable in a number of cases including, for example, soft-preemption and graceful shutdown.
+This document describes the usage of existing Standards Track mechanisms to support LSP rerouting.
+In this case, it relies on mechanisms already defined as part of RSVP-TE and simply describes a sequence of actions to be executed.
+While existing protocol definition can be used to support reroute applications, this document also defines a new reroute-specific error code to allow for the future definition of reroute application-specific error values.